mliond/Final-Project/README.md

 Day 6: Played around with Devise gem, trying to build an API version of it.
 Implemented more layout, such as Navbar and Footer and a jQuery animation on first click.
 Wrote mailers for signup and weekly digest, but only implemented signup.

 Day 7: Used Google geolocalization (less code), implemented users (with bcrypt + sessions), items belong to users who are allowed to edit their own ones.
 Adapted frontend to these changes.
 Successfully deployed to Heroku.

+Day 8: Used Figaro gem for ENV variables (for Gmaps and AWS).
+Put in loading screen and UI block during Ajax call.
+Now storing pictures on AWS through paperclip.
+A bunch of frontend changes.